bacula-web/bacula-web/docs/source/02_install/finalize.rst

 ---------------------

 .. image:: /_static/bacula-web-user-settings-menu.jpg
-   :scale: 60 %
+   :scale: 30 %
    :align: right

-Starting from version 8.0.0, the database of users and created automatically after installation.
+Starting from version 8.0.0, users informations are stored in SQLite database.
+This database is created automatically after installation.

+.. note:: The users database is stored in <install folder>/application/assets/protected/application.db

 The default user is **admin**, with the password **bacula**.

-I recommend that you change the password as soon as possible.
+I strongly recommend you to change the password as soon as possible.

-The password change can be done very easily by using the "User settings" menu at the top of the page.
+The password can be changed very easily by using the "User settings" menu at the top of the page.

+Simply use **Password management** form to reset current user password

 .. image:: /_static/bacula-web-user-settings.jpg
    :scale: 60 %